-Gibson Guitars: Bankruptcy Of Musical Instrument Maker Imminent, Say Insiders
+Gibson Guitars: Bankruptcy Of Musical Instrument Maker Imminent, According To ‘Nashville Post’

 “Most employees work hard to not be seen by the bipolar CEO.
 There’s a 50/50 chance they would be fired just when they’re seen…and they all know it.
 Management by fear and intimidation is the standard operating procedure.
 27 different executives left the company in one year…either quit or fired.
 Insanity.”

-Can Gibson be saved?
+Can Gibson Be Saved?

 Kevin Cassidy, a senior credit officer at Moody’s Investors Service, explains that the nearly-bankrupt Gibson Brands has a limited number of options.
 Gibson could renegotiate company debt but would be unlikely to do so at a feasible price.
 CEO Henry Juszkiewicz could be forced to relinquish equity in exchange for debt payments, or he could file for bankruptcy in Nashville.